-1. Be a philosophy major and have a GPA of at least 3.5 in Philosophy.
+- Be a philosophy major and have a GPA of at least 3.5 in Philosophy

-2. Write an Honors Thesis and pass an Oral Defense on the thesis.
+- Write an Honors Thesis and pass an Oral Defense on the thesis

-Start by contacting the Philosophy Honors Advisor.
+Start by contacting the Philosophy Undergraduate Program Director.
 A student pursuing honors in philosophy chooses a topic to research and selects a faculty member who agrees to supervise the student's work on the thesis.
-The Honors Advisor sets up a committee for the oral defense consisting of the faculty member who supervised the thesis and two additional faculty members.
+The Undergraduate Program Director assists the student in setting up a committee for the oral defense consisting of the faculty member who supervised the thesis and two additional faculty members.

 The student may develop the thesis from an earlier paper written for a philosophy course.
 Also, the student may take the required extra philosophy course as a directed readings course with his or her faculty supervisor.